Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Bivariate zeta functions and p -adic integrals

 where $\underline{s}=(s_1, \dots, s_l)$ is a vector of complex variables and $\underline{x}=(x_i)_{i \in I}$ and $\underline{y}=(y_1, \dots, y_m)$ are independent integration variables.

-In~\cite[Corollary~2.4]{Vo10}, by studying the transformation of the integral~\eqref{Vogen} under a principalisation~$(Y,h)$ of the ideal $\prod_{k,j}(F_{kj}(\underline{Y}))$, a functional equation under inversion of the parameter~$q$ is proved under certain invariance and regularity conditions.
-In particular, it is required that the principalisation~$(Y,h)$ has good reduction modulo~$\p$.
+In~\cite[Corollary~2.4]{Vo10}, by studying the transformation of the integral~\eqref{Vogen} under a principalisation~$(Y,h)$ of the ideal $\prod_{k,j}(F_{kj}(\underline{Y}))$, Voll proved a functional equation for~\eqref{Vogen} under inversion of the parameter~$q$ under certain invariance and regularity conditions.
+In particular, it is required that the principalisation~$(Y,h)$ has good reduction modulo~$\p$, a condition that is satisfied for almost all prime ideals~$\p$.

 We now relate the integrals of Proposition~\ref{intpadic} with the general integral~\eqref{Vogen}.

 Set $I=\{1\}$ and write $x_1=x$.
 Set~$n=b$, $m=b^2$, $l=2\ub+1$, and $J_k=\{1,2\}$, if $k \in [\ub]$ and $J_{k}=\{1\}$ if $\ub<k\leq 2\ub+1$.
 We also set $\mathcal{W}(\Lri)=\Gl_b(\Lri)$, and